 After a garbage truck crash, how long do I have to file a lawsuit against a local government?

-When a claim is permitted against a local government, Indiana law requires that an initial notice be given within 180 days of the injury to the local government and to the Indiana Political Subdivision Risk Management Commission.
+When a claim is permitted against a local government, Indiana law requires that an initial notice be given within 180 days of the injury.
+This should be given to the local government and to the Indiana Political Subdivision Risk Management Commission.

 An Indiana garbage truck accident lawyer at Craig, Kelley & Faultless, LLC can review the details of the accident and evaluate whether you have a valid claim against the truck driver or trash collection company.